 Housing is all about the value chain.
 The process of delivering and managing a home – from land assembly through to infrastructure provision, house construction, the sales and transfer process, and then ongoing maintenance and improvements – is highly interdependent drawing on multiple sectors in the economy and departments in government.
 Any weaknesses along the chain affect the performance of the entire chain: it is as strong as its weakest link.
 Stakeholders across the continent in the public and private sector are yearning to intervene meaningfully and sustainably in the housing space to harness the growth potential however; this will only be realized if key sector players come together and address these challenges in a concerted manner.

-The conference will be held from the 17th to 19th October 2017 in Uganda at the Kampala Serena Hotel.
+The conference was held from the 17th to 19th October 2017 in Uganda at the Kampala Serena Hotel.

 Chief Guest and Key Note Speaker : His Excellency the President of Uganda, Yoweri Kaguta Museveni.